Conference Call Confirms Tesla's Model 3 Faces Huge Problems

 And that's incredibly critical to CapEx efficiency.
 And obviously we're going to be designing a lot of the robotic elements and what makes the robots internally.
 So, yes, because current suppliers are just too slow to respond in some cases.

-If you are long Tesla, or wanting to be, and the force and logic of that answer impress you, then you might well view the recent share price dive as a buying opportunity.
+If you are long Tesla, or wanting to be, and the force and logic of that answer impresses you, then you might well view the recent share price dive as a buying opportunity.

-If you are long Tesla, and the glibness and vacuity of that answer concern you (and, in case there is any doubt, my personal view is that the answer is glib and vacuous), then perhaps now might be a good time to sell.
+If you are long Tesla, and the glibness and vacuity of that answer concerns you (and, in case there is any doubt, my personal view is that the answer is glib and vacuous), then perhaps now might be a good time to sell.

 Not as good as last week, to be sure, but still good.